 ENA Doc 016-2006 Guideline for the management of risks when working alone.

+[Division 1 amended: Gazette 2 Oct 2018 p.
+3794.]

 Division 2 — Overhead lines

 Code of Practice for Personnel Electrical Safety for Vegetation Control Work Near Live Power Lines, issued by the Director in July 2012, as from time to time amended and for the time being in force.